Denial and uncertainty are looming over a Biden-Trump rematch 6 months out from Election Day

 Still, neither party is making serious contingency plans.
 Whether voters want to believe it or not, the general election matchup is all but set.

-North Carolina Gov. Roy Cooper, a Democrat, said many voters arel recovering from what he called “a knock-down, drag-out fight” that was the 2020 presidential election.
+North Carolina Gov. Roy Cooper, a Democrat, said many voters are recovering from what he called “a knock-down, drag-out fight” that was the 2020 presidential election.

 “Many of them have not wrapped their heads around the fact that it is, in fact, going to be a rematch,” Cooper said in an interview.
 “When they do, I don’t think there’s any question that Joe Biden is going to win the day."